Karyl256/Karyl256/README.md

 - 👋 Hi, I’m @Karyl256
 - 👀 I’m slightly interested in game dev
 - 🌱 I’m currently learning Rust.
-I have been using C++ for a couple... years?
+I have been using C++ for a couple of years.

 <!---
 Karyl256/Karyl256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.